yogi/fabacademy2016/w18-applications.md

 The clock is made up of:

+* Craft plywood case
-* LED display: 7-segment, 4 digits.
+* 7-segment LED display, 4 digits

-* LED HourDigits and MinuteDigits separator - ":", which blinks every second.
+* LED HourDigits and MinuteDigits separator - ":", which blinks every second
 * 3 buttons:
     * TimeSet:
         * On pressing it, the HourDigits start blinking indicating it can be changed using the TimeUp and TimeDown buttons